chen-ye/dr-eds/README.md

 - Please, feel free to add more ...

 ### What may be added:
-- RD protection (TX only) - when on smallest chainring don't allow RD to go to two smallest cogs
 - FD, RD thresholds - need more research actual functions - for now it is known only that RD treshold=1 is race mode, treshold=2 is normal mode.
 FD also have treshold, but it is uknown for what is used.

 ### Requirements: